Gippsland Region (Morwell office)

 In return you will be offered a great working environment, excellent training and support, use of a company vehicle for work related activities, mobile and laptop (during work hours), attractive hourly rate, salary packaging and a strong supportive team.

-Applications addressing the key selection criteria can be forwarded to People and Culture email@example.com by COB Monday 25th September 2017.
+Applications addressing the key selection criteria outlined in the position description can be forwarded to People and Culture email@example.com by COB Wednesday 14th November 2018.
 For further information, please contact People and Culture on 9549 2741.

 Appointment is subject to a current immunisation certificate, satisfactory police check and Working with Children Check.